yousufk1729/slurpGPT/README.md

 ## Architecture
 This project has the following files:
 - tokenizer.py: Custom tokenizer using GPT-4 regex pattern + BPE algorithm.
 Hyperparameter for vocab size.
 - gpt.py: Custom GPT using typical decoder-only transformer architecture (multi-headed self-attention/feedforward blocks w/ layer normalization/residual connections/dropout).
-Has a modest 11,526,400 parameters.
+Older version had 10.8 million parameters, newer version has a modest 23,211,008 parameters.
 - train_tokenizer.py: Trains the tokenizer.
 - train_gpt.py: Trains the model.
 Has most hyperparameters.
 - generate.py: Generates either random text or text from an input prompt, where the model will continue where you left off.
 Only 1 parameter for amount of tokens to generate.